luishdemetrio/snow_da/README.md

 * **Leveraging ServiceNow Graph Connectors:** You'll explore how to integrate your agent with ServiceNow's KnowledgeBase and Catalog connectors.
 This will enable your agent to fetch and manage knowledge articles and service catalog items directly from ServiceNow, enhancing its capability to provide precise, context-aware responses or actions.

+* **Using a SharePoint Site as Knowledge Base**: Discover how to integrate a SharePoint site as a knowledge base for your agent.
+This includes steps to add the site, provide a detailed description, and verify the integration, enabling your agent to retrieve and utilize information from SharePoint effectively.

 * **Consuming ServiceNow REST APIs with Actions:** Gain hands-on experience in using Actions within Copilot Studio to interact with ServiceNow's REST APIs.
 This includes learning how to make authenticated API calls to retrieve, update, or create data in ServiceNow, thus extending the functionality of your Declarative Agent.

 * **Setting Up Email Communication:** Learn how to configure your agent to send emails.
 This skill will allow your agent to notify users or administrators based on certain triggers or workflow outcomes within ServiceNow, ensuring smooth communication and workflow management.